• Home

 Gently dentistry may not be all it seems

-We moved to Burbank and I found another older female dentist who never seemed to have anyone in her office but didn’t try to upsell me except for a mouthguard that I hated.
+We moved and I found another older female dentist who never seemed to have anyone in her office but didn’t try to upsell me except for a mouthguard that I hated.
 She made me feel relaxed when I was there and never saw the “problems” the previous guy had.

-I chose a dentist randomly who also has “gentle” in his branding and for the first few visits, he seemed fine.
-I was impressed that he deep cleaned my teeth using a numbing gel instead of Novocain.
-I also liked that he has a state-of-the-art X-ray machine that doesn’t require jamming cardboard thingies in my mouth.
+When I went on Medicare and moved again my health care plan was no longer in her network.
+My new plan listed another dentist with the word “gentle” in his branding so I made an appointment.
+For the first few visits, he seemed okay.
+I was impressed that he deep-cleaned my teeth using a numbing gel instead of Novocain.
+I also liked that he had a state-of-the-art X-ray machine that didn’t require jamming cardboard thingies in my mouth.

 But then, things turned ugly

-What has happened to integrity in dentistry?
 I know dentists don’t get paid well with Medicare and Medicaid, but their hands are in our mouths!
 I don’t want a con artist playing with my choppers.

 I’m beginning to think all the “Norman Rockwell” style dentists we knew as kids are a thing of the past.
 It’s aggravating!